 During my time living in Port Douglas, I’ve learnt a lot about crocodiles from the locals who have a wealth more knowledge than me and all over non-residents or sensationalist news reporters who always inaccurately describe waterways here as “infested”.
 Roll eyes. 🙄

-For example, taking a skinny dip at dusk or dawn probably isn’t the best idea as this is when salties are actively hunting.
-During the day they’re more opportunistic predators but you should still avoid certain places like creeks & rivers which is their main habitat and where most recorded attacks happen.
+For example, taking a skinny dip at dusk or dawn around certain beaches probably isn’t the best idea as this is when salties are actively hunting.
+During the day they’re more opportunistic predators but you should still avoid places like creeks & rivers which is their main habitat and where most recorded attacks happen.

 They do live in a couple of lakes at golf courses in my neighbourhood too which often scares the beegees out of unsuspecting golfers!
 A fun pastime for the Sailor and I and many other locals is eating a delicious brunch at St Crispins which overlooks one course and trying to catch sight of the resident croc.
 I think he’s called Crispy.

 My beach (Four Mile) is the last patrolled beach as you travel North up the Queensland coast and as an extra precaution, it’s advised that you swim between the flags where lifeguards are present.